Battered 'City of Light' embraces chance to shine as Olympic host

 After losing its last three Olympic bids, the French capital is set to finally land the prize it has doggedly pursued for 25 years.

-In an unusual move, the International Olympic Committee on Wednesday is set to formally name host cities for the next two Summer Olympic Games, Paris in 2024 and Los Angeles in 2028.
+In an unusual move, the International Olympic Committee on Wednesday formally named host cities for the next two Summer Olympic Games, Paris in 2024 and Los Angeles in 2028.

 The IOC doesn’t ordinarily unveil two cities as hosts at once, but says it decided to this time rather than rule out a strong contender.
 (Tokyo is doing the honors in 2020.)

-The announcement in Lima, Peru, following a vote, will make official a deal already struck between the two cities, the last contenders standing in a field that once counted six.
+The announcement in Lima, Peru, following a vote, made official a deal already struck between the two cities, the last contenders standing in a field that once counted six.

 IOC President Thomas Bach in June called it a "golden opportunity" to award the Games to two cities with strong proposals and coffers fat enough to host the quadrennial contest that can cost upwards of $10 billion.